FusionIQ/FusionIQ/README.md

-#### FusionIQ's Github Page
+### FusionIQ's Github Page
 Hello friends!
 This is my Github page where all of my creations will be available to view and download for free!

 ### 🚀 About Me

-My name is Fusion, and I am an aspiring creator eager to showcase my passions for creating things.
+My name is FusionIQ, and I am a 15 year old aspiring creator eager to showcase my passions for creating things.
 Although I am still in the learning phase, I am committed to honing my skills and becoming proficient in a variety of areas. ***All of my projects will be here to view and download for free!*** I'm always excited to share my work with others and to see what people think of my creations.

 ### My Current Projects:
 ⛏ **Mythical Realms MMORPG**.
 Mythical Realms a Minecraft Java Edition server running on version *1.19.3* which tries to break the barrier of minecraft's game engine.
 It has always been a dream of mine to run a succesful Minecraft MMORPG server, and I constantly update and work on it.
 I am hoping to fully release it by **2025** due to how many amazing features that will implemented on the server.
 Currently it is a solo project, but I might expand and hire some developers to make the process faster.

 > The server's IP address is **play.mythicalrealms.net**, but is playable yet.

+🧪 **The Lab**.
+The lab is a special place which holds a bunch of random, yet creative projects that I make.
+They can be real life projects such as science experiements or attempts to code crazy ideas that you give me.
+The Lab is just a place where I have fun and express myself.

+> More information on The Lab below:

 ### The Lab 🧪
 In The Lab, you'll find a diverse range of projects, from random code to visually stunning 3D models and carefully edited videos.
 I believe that creativity should be accessible to everyone, which is why all of my projects are available to view and download for free.
 Whether you're a fellow Minecraft enthusiast, a budding artist, or just someone looking to explore new forms of creative expression, I hope that you find something here that sparks your interest and inspires you to make something amazing.

+**Lab Projects:**
+🚤 Creating a solar powered boat with my school's robotics team. 🤖

+🤖 Jailbreaking different chat bot AIs *(very fun).

+🧨 Exploding a bunch of potatoes with C4 explosives.

+⭐️ And much more!

+I will be doing these projects with my friends and family, and you can view the videos on my YouTube channel!

 > Visit my website for more information at www.mythicalrealms.net